Graduate School Tips

 - Do I want to attend graduate school right after receiving a bachelor’s degree or should I take time off?

 - If I enter the job market and find a job that I enjoy, would it be difficult to continue my studies?

 - Am I flexible in terms of geography and handling personal relationships while in school

 - Does this education align with my career goals?

 Deciding Where to Apply

-- Identify key faculty in the program with whom you share research interests
+- Identify faculty in the program with whom you share research interests

-- Assistantships are like work-study; they provide students with a stipend to help cover education expenses.
-Each college or university administers its own assistantships program and expects that you may have teaching responsibility for one or more courses, while also carrying a full course load.
+• Assistantships are like work-study programs; they provide students with a stipend to help cover educational costs.
+You may have teaching responsibilities for one or more courses, while also carrying a full course load.

 • Tuition Reimbursement is when employers educationally invest in their employees by assisting employees with the cost of their educations.
 Employers often have terms and conditions related to this benefit, make sure you understand them.